Pause and Reflect on How Far You’ve Come

 We focus on how far we have to go.
 Not how far we have come.

-What if you paused to reflect on how far you have come, what you have accomplished, and how you have grown already?
+What if you paused to reflect on how far you’ve come, what you’ve accomplished, and how you’ve already grown?

-Pausing, being present, and enjoying your journey are one of the most effective tools for moving forward.
+Pausing, being present, and enjoying your journey is one of the most effective tools for moving forward.

 Reflection is a form of presence.

-Even if it has been hard, likely there is good mixed with the challenges, learnings, growth, and evolution.
+Even if it has been hard, there are almost always good mixed with the challenges:

 How have you grown?